NikhilNarayana/Melee-YouTube-Uploader/README.md

 ## Contributing

+PRs are appreciated, but i have less time to focus on this project so reviews will be slow. plus, in the future i would like to RIIR

-PRs are appreciated and will be reviewed quickly, the only code quality standard I have is to follow PEP8 standard except for the line length.
+the only code quality standard I have is to `black` for formatting.
 If you have trouble understanding my code just ask me.

 ## Questions and Support